whossname/basic-db/docs/1_Design.md

 #### Cell pointer array

-The cell pointer array is an array of 2-byte integer offsets to the cell contents.
+The cell pointer array is an array of 2-byte integer offsets to the cell contents from the start of the page.
 The cell pointers are arranged in key order with left-most cell (the cell with the smallest key) first and the right-most cell (the cell with the largest key) last.